 Counselling provides individuals and couples with an opportunity and space to talk about things that may be difficult to share with anyone else.
 It provides a safe place for you to become more effective in your life.
 It helps you identify and overcome barriers to achieving your potential, promoting and developing self-awareness and empowering you to make informed choices in your academic, personal and social lives.
 Counselling is not about giving advice or telling you what to do.
 You will feel truly heard without the opinions and judgements of others.

-Agoraphobia, Anger Management, Attachment, BACP Certificate of Proficiency, Bullying and Harassment, Children’s Mental Health First Aid, Couples Counselling, Depression, Domestic Violence, Effective Brief Psychotherapy, Grief and Bereavement, Imposter Syndrome and Self-esteem, Level 4 Counselling Diploma, LGBT Awareness, Intrusive thoughts, Online Counselling Diploma, Recovery training in substance misuse, Risks of radicalisation and the kinds of support available to those at risk, Safeguarding Adults, Safeguarding Children, Solution Focused Brief Therapy, Suicide and self-harm, Systemic Family Theory, Volatile Substance Abuse, Working with Infidelity, Working with Narcissm.
+Agoraphobia, Anger Management, Attachment, BACP Certificate of Proficiency, Bullying and Harassment, Children’s Mental Health First Aid, Child Sexual Abuse, Compassionate Focused Therapy, Counsellors guide to working with anxiety, Couples Counselling, Depression, Dialectical Behavioural Therapy, Domestic Violence, Effective Brief Psychotherapy, Experiencing the world of the inner child, Grief and Bereavement, Imposter Syndrome and Self-esteem, Level 4 Counselling Diploma, LGBT Awareness, Intrusive thoughts, Online Counselling Diploma, Recovery training in substance misuse, Risks of radicalisation and the kinds of support available to those at risk, Safeguarding Adults, Safeguarding Children, Solution Focused Brief Therapy, Suicide and self-harm, Systemic Family Theory, Transactional Analysis, Volatile Substance Abuse, Working with Infidelity, Working with Narcissm.

 Individuals - £45 per session (1 hour duration) Couples - £65 per session (1 hour duration)